What makes bread plant based?

 Nope!

 A vegan diet goes beyond plant based.
-In fact, it is a 100% plant based diet, meaning that the diet only contains plants.
+In fact, it is a 100% plant based diet, meaning that the diet only contains plants based and vegan foods.

-This means that vegan bread will be devoid of all animal products.
+This means that vegan bread would need to be devoid of all animal products.
 Whereas plant based bread could have some animal derived ingredients.

-In short, here’s a list of some ingredients vegans avoid in the bread aisle:
+In short, here’s a list of some more common bread ingredients vegans avoid:

 - Honey